Youth Activist Darnella Frazier: A Key Witness In The Trial of Derek Chauvin

 With that said, Darnella’s testimony and recording have been crucial to this investigation, and her words have strength as she acknowledges “It’s not what I should have done, it’s what [Chauvin] should have done”.

-- Shine Global Announces Daughters as Grand Prize Winner of 2024 Resilience Awards
+- “Shine Global Announces Speak. as Grand Prize Winner of 2025 Resilience Awards, Receives $25,000 Prize Package to Support Impact Campaign

 Youth Activist Darnella Frazier: A Key Witness In The Trial of Derek Chauvin